Canon SX620 Comparison Review

 The Canon PowerShot SX620 HS is a fixed lens compact camera that was revealed to the public in May 2016 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 20.2 megapixel.

 Is the Canon SX620 a good camera?
-The SX620 has a Camera Elo of 1551.
+The SX620 has a Camera Elo of 1659.
 This rating puts the SX620 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the SX620 also ranks below average.
+In terms of its sensor size category (small sensor cameras), the SX620 also ranks below average. – Well, the Canon SX620 is more than 5 years old, and there have been many other good digital cameras released since 2016.

 |Fixed lens compact camera|